pavithra-ft/ft-automation/README.md

-# fintuple-automation-projects
+# ft-automation
-Fintuple file backup
+Repository for automation file